MBrahem/ASRTOIDE/README.md

 - *action*: action that you will execute on query result (show, count, save)

+- *output*: output file where result can be saved

 If no action is defined, ASTROIDE will show only the execution plan.